teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 For example, the source document `docs/get_started/zh/README.md` will generate the file `out/get_started/zh/index.html` after construction.
 If it is not a `md` file (ie unsupported file), it will be left intact Copy files automatically, and finally the `out` directory is the generated website

 The same is true for `pages`, `assets` will not perform document conversion and directly copy to the corresponding directory

+* `translate`: Translate, specify the `url` and file path of the translated version corresponding to the document.
+Similarly, the `config` and `sidebar` configuration files are required under the path of the translated version, and `locale` is specified in the `config` file To achieve the specified document language to be translated, for example, Chinese can be `zh`, `zh_CN`, `zh_TW`, English is `en`, `en_US`, etc. The translated `sidebar` and the document path need to be consistent with the source document.
+If there is no translation, you can leave the translation file.
+When the user visits a page that has not been translated, it will jump to `no_tanslate.html` to indicate that there is no translation.
+For more details, please see [ Internationalization i18n](./i18n.md)

 * `executable`: executable program settings, here you can set the executable program names of `python` and `pip`, which will be used when installing the plug-in
 * `plugins`: Plug-in configuration, mainly composed of name, source, and configuration items.